 Let us understand this with an example

 If the landowner gives his land to the developer and after a while in return gets a constructed property, then in such a case the landowner will be liable to pay GST on landowners share.
-And GST on free flats given to landowner given to landowner, the GST rate on such transfer is 18%.
+And GST on flats given to landowner, the GST rate on such transfer is 18%.